roamingunner/lab/README.md

 ### summry

-- To managed node need to install openssh/sftp and python(least with zlib)
+- The managed node need to install OpenSSH/Sftp and python(least with zlib)
-- rootfs will increate 15.6MB
+- The rootfs will increate 15.6MB